Alberto Bardelli, Ph.D.

 Clonal evolution and drug resistance: from cancer avatars to liquid biopsies.

 A central paradigm of modern oncology is that tumor-specific molecular alterations underlie ‘functional’ dependencies that can be therapeutically exploited.
 Remarkable results have been obtained by applying this paradigm in the clinic, and several targeted drugs have been approved to treat, among others, melanomas, lung and colorectal cancers.
-Unfortunately even when applied to the ‘right’ patient, that is when they are tailored to a molecularly defined subset of tumors, the efficacy of targeted drugs is transient.
-Virtually all patients undergoing treatment with targeted agents eventually acquire pharmacological resistance (‘secondary’ or ‘acquired’) and undergo tumor relapse or progression.
+Unfortunately, when metastatic cancers are challenged with targeted agents almost invariably a subset of cells insensitive to the drug emerges.
+As a result, in most instances, targeted therapies are only transiently effective in patients.
 Arguably, the rapid and apparently unavoidable emergence of resistance is the major limitation to further progress in the application of targeted therapies in oncology.
 How can we overcome the near-certainty of disease recurrence following treatment with targeted agents?

 Conclusions and perspectives: